JefferyLiu6/RiskOS/reports/model_card.md

 **Prohibited use.** As RISKOS_PD_001, and additionally not to be reported as the model behind any published figure until a scoring-ready artefact exists and has been monitored.
 See F-018.

-**Conditions of approval.** An artefact now exists (F-018 remediated) and the model is monitored on the same rulebook as RISKOS_PD_001, but it remains not approved.
-A model that can be loaded is not thereby validated, and nothing in this project has performed the independent validation a tier 1 rating would require.
-Approval would also have to address F-006: the rubric's own calibration dimension scores this model 0.062 out of 1.0.
+**Clearance conditions.** An artefact now exists (F-018 remediated) and the model is monitored on the same rulebook as RISKOS_PD_001, but it remains not cleared for use.
+A loadable artefact is not a validated model.
+Independent validation has not been performed.
+Clearance would also have to address F-006: the rubric's calibration dimension scores this model 0.062 out of 1.0.

 **Performance, uncalibrated.**